callumhardy/ACF-User-Documentation/README.md

 ## Displaying the User Documentation Post Type Page page only for select users

 Since the creation of user documentation posts are not really any use for a client.
-It would be a good idea to only allow them to view the User Doumentation Page, which displays all the documentation posts whilst hiding the User Documentation post type page from them.
+It would be a good idea to only allow them to view the User Documentation Page, which displays all the documentation posts whilst hiding the User Documentation post type page from them.

 Here we are setting the plugin to only display the User Documentation post type page for a user with an id or '12' or a user name of 'ed_user'.